gjacopo/bodylanguage/README.md

 bodylanguage
 ============

-Various (useless) supporting material and/or prototypes
+Various (useful or less) supporting material and/or prototypes
 ---

 **About**